 About the College

-Elisabeth Murdoch College is a fast growing College in the suburb of Langwarrin with a current student population of approximately 1450 in 2012.
-Enrolment numbers have been increasing for the seven consecutive years and now show signs stabilising.
+Elisabeth Murdoch College is a fast growing College in the suburb of Langwarrin with a current student population of approximately 1550 in 2016.
+Enrolment numbers have been increasing in recent years and now show signs stabilising.
 We are positioned as the first choice school for local families.
 The College offers a learning environment that is purposeful and supported so that all students can achieve their best and be positioned for a positive future.
 Students are encouraged to aim high in all aspects of College life.

 Learning and teaching is our key priority with a continued emphasis on literacy, in particular writing.
 To achieve this for students, staff are supported through Professional Learning Teams to work cooperatively by planning together in teaching teams and sub-school teams to improve what we teach, how we teach and better understand how students learn to prepare them for the future.
 Teams analyse student data, develop rich tasks for assessment, ensure quality feedback is given to students and encourage students raise expectations.